sreiter/stl_reader/Readme.md

 The function operates on template container types.
 Those containers should have a similar interface as `std::vector` and operate on `float` or `double` types (`TNumberContainer`) or on `int` or `size_t` types (`TIndexContainer`).

-A conveniance class `StlMesh` is also provided, which makes accessing triangle corners and corresponding corner coordinates much more easy.
+A convenience class `StlMesh` is also provided, which makes accessing triangle corners and corresponding corner coordinates much more easy.
 It still provides raw access to the underlying data arrays.

 ## Documentation
 Please have a look at the [**stl_reader.h file documentation**](http://sreiter.github.io/stl_reader/stl__reader_8h.html) for a detailed documentation of the provided functions.